printezisn/printezisn.github.io/src/content/posts/introduction-to-css-logical-properties.md

   </template>
 </div>

-We managed to achieve the expected result in every case, but we have to add more and more CSS rules to cover each language type.
-And imagine doing that for every element in an entire enterprise project.
-Here's where CSS logical properties shine.
+We’ve achieved the desired layout in all cases, but our CSS has become increasingly complex, requiring many additional rules.
+Imagine doing this for every element in a large project!
+This is where CSS logical properties come into play.

 ---

-### Enter CSS logical properties
+### Introducing CSS Logical Properties

-Traditional CSS properties define layout in physical dimensions.
-For example, `width` is the horizontal size of an element, `height` is the vertical size, `margin-left` is the margin on the left side, etc. The logical properties, as the name implies, define the layout in logical dimensions.
-For example, `inline-size` is the size of an element in the dimension which is parallel to the flow of text, `block-size` is the size in the dimension perpendicular to the flow of text, etc.
+Traditional CSS properties define layout using physical dimensions.
+For instance, `width` denotes horizontal size, `height` denotes vertical size and `margin-left` specifies the left margin.
+In contrast, CSS logical properties define layout based on the logical flow of the content.
+For instance, `inline-size` denotes the size of the element in the dimension which is parallel to the flow of text, `block-size` denotes the size in the dimension perpendicular to the flow of text, etc.

 Here are some common logical properties:

-- `inline-size` instead of `width`.
+- `inline-size` instead of `width`
-- `block-size` instead of `height`.
+- `block-size` instead of `height`
-- `margin-inline-start` instead of `margin-left`.
+- `margin-inline-start` instead of `margin-left`
-- `margin-inline-end` instead of `margin-right`.
+- `margin-inline-end` instead of `margin-right`
-- `margin-block-start` instead of `margin-top`.
+- `margin-block-start` instead of `margin-top`
-- `margin-block-end` instead of `margin-bottom`.
+- `margin-block-end` instead of `margin-bottom`
-- `padding-inline-start` instead of `padding-left`.
+- `padding-inline-start` instead of `padding-left`
-- `padding-inline-end` instead of `padding-right`.
+- `padding-inline-end` instead of `padding-right`
-- `padding-block-start` instead of `padding-top`.
+- `padding-block-start` instead of `padding-top`
-- `padding-block-end` instead of `padding-bottom`.
+- `padding-block-end` instead of `padding-bottom`
-- `inset-inline-start` instead of `left`.
+- `inset-inline-start` instead of `left`
-- `inset-inline-end` instead of `right`.
+- `inset-inline-end` instead of `right`
-- `inset-block-start` instead of `top`.
+- `inset-block-start` instead of `top`
-- `inset-block-end` instead of `bottom`.
+- `inset-block-end` instead of `bottom`
 - and many more...

-You can find the complete list of logical properties in <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_logical_properties_and_values" target="_blank" rel="noreferrer">MDN</a>.
+You can find the full list of logical properties on <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_logical_properties_and_values" target="_blank" rel="noreferrer">MDN</a>.

-Here's how we can rewrite the widget to use logical properties.
+Here’s how we can refactor our widget to use logical properties:

 ```css
 .horizontal-list {